 A minimum contribution of Rs.
 1000 Would be compulsory per year to keep the account active.
 There is no maximum limit on your NPS Tier 1 contribution but you can avail tax benefits of Rs.
 200000 only.
 The minimum initial contribution to the NPS Tier 1 account is Rs.
 500.

 Structure & Investment Categories

 Under NPS, each subscriber would be allotted a unique 16 digit Permanent Retirement Account Number (PRAN).
 This number would be portable.
 The records of transactions and investors would be maintained by a central record-keeping agency (CRA).
 At present, NSDL is the CRA and in the future, the number of CRA would be increased.
 The subscriber has an option to invest with seven Pension Fund Managers (PFM).
 He also has the option to choose any one or multiple PFM to manage his contribution. these PFM will have 4 Kinds of funds categorized as A for Alternative, E for Equity fund, G for fund investing in Government Securities and C for Fixed income securities other than Government Securities.

 NPS Auto Choice – investors who don’t want to get into selecting how much to invest in which category can go for Auto Choice.
 It means that based on your age your money will be distributed in various categories.
 If you are young more exposure to equities – as your age will increase & risk capacity will come down automatically system will reduce exposure to equity & increase in Debt.

 Must Read – Saving’s not enough Invest Your Money

-To apply for the National pension scheme, there are two types of accounts:
+To apply for the National pension scheme India, there are two types of accounts: